- Capital: Sofia

 of the newly-developed thermal insulation as a social enterprise and an independent source of revenue for Habitat Bulgaria.

 Advocacy and coalition building

 Habitat for Humanity Bulgaria has been actively involved in the housing-related policy making at the national and local levels.
-The organization has influenced a number of national strategic and legislative framework documents, providing social housing opportunities and access to funding for energy efficiency renovations to more than 140,000 people.
-Habitat Bulgaria led the establishment of a National Coalition for Home Improvements - “Decent Home” - supported by its members including corporations, professional chambers, non-governmental organizations, professional and sectorial associations, national networks and municipalities.
-Habitat Bulgaria is working on the new National Housing Strategy and National Housing Act of Bulgaria and is providing discussion platforms such as the first National Housing Forum ever held in Bulgaria.
+The organization has influenced a number of national strategic and legislative framework documents, providing social housing opportunities and access to funding for energy efficiency renovations to more than 150,000 people.
+Habitat Bulgaria led the establishment and coordinates the work of the National Coalition for Home Improvements - “Decent Home”, which comprises 34 members - including corporations, professional chambers, non-governmental organizations, professional and sectorial associations, national networks and municipalities.
+Habitat Bulgaria is working on all housing and housing-related national programs, strategies and laws and is providing discussion platforms such as the National Housing Forum held every second year in Bulgaria.
 The organization is also advocating for the elimination of housing poverty in Bulgaria - as a member of the National Council for Cooperation on Ethnic and Immigration Issues, responsible for the development of the new National Roma Integration Strategy, and by taking numerous policy positions both as a national Habitat organization and in coalition with other stakeholders.

 Meet a Habitat family